 NSW public libraries are managed by local authorities (councils) that have adopted the Library Act 1939.
 The State Library provides a range of services to public libraries including support and consultancy.

 If a local authority has adopted the Act, and operates its library service in accordance with the Act, it is eligible for subsidy administered by the Library Council of New South Wales.
 By observing the principles the legislation embodies, local authorities may also be eligible for other financial assistance from the State Government's annual funding program.
-Local libraries receive State subsidies and Library Development Grants approved by the Minister for the Arts on the recommendation of the Library Council.
+Local libraries receive subsidies and grants approved by the Minister for the Arts on the recommendation of the Library Council.

 Section 10 was further amended by the Statute Law (Miscellaneous Provisions) Act 2005.
 Notably the amendments replaced the definition of “book” with a definition of “library material” in view of the vast amount of non-printed material that now form part of the collection of a library.